 I spent about a year trying to collect my judgment.
 Eventually, I had to accept failure — I was not going to get my money back from him.

 A week after I came to terms with that — believe me, it was painful — I met the man who would become my husband, Terry Kelly.

-We’ve been together 14 years — 10 of them as a married couple.
+We’ve been together since 2001, and married since 2005.
 And I can honestly say I love Terry far more than I ever loved James Montgomery.